sssooonnnggg/usdc-viewer/README.md

 ## Extension Settings

 - `usdc-viewer.usdRoot`: The root path of the OpenUsd library.
+If you has no environment to compile it from source, you can download the precompiled binaries from the [NVIDIA's official website](https://developer.nvidia.com/usd#libraries-and-tools)

 ## Usage